St Andrews Trophy

 The St Andrews Trophy is a biennial men's team golf tournament contested between teams of amateur golfers representing Great Britain & Ireland and the Continent of Europe.
 It takes its name from St Andrews in Scotland.

 It was first played in 1956 and takes place in even-numbered years; Great Britain & Ireland plays in the United States in the Walker Cup in odd-numbered years.
-It is staged alternately in Great Britain & Ireland and on the Continent, and is organised by The R&A (an offshoot of The Royal and Ancient Golf Club of St Andrews) and the European Golf Association.
+In 2025 the St Andrews Trophy will move to odd-numbered years and the Walker Cup will be played from even-numbered years from 2026.
+The St Andrews Trophy is staged alternately in Great Britain & Ireland and on the Continent, and is organised by The R&A (an offshoot of The Royal and Ancient Golf Club of St Andrews) and the European Golf Association.
 The St Andrews Trophy itself was presented by the Royal and Ancient Club in 1963.

 The event is played on two consecutive days.
 On both days there are four morning foursomes followed by afternoon singles, eight on the first day and nine on the second.

 History

 The first event was held at Wentworth on 20 and 21 October 1956 and followed a similar format to that used for the Joy Cup which featured professional golfers.
 The teams were called the British Isles and the Rest of Europe.
 There were five foursomes on the first day and ten singles on the second.
 All matches were over 36 holes.
 The British Isles used the same ten players on both days, while the Rest of Europe used a total of twelve players.
 The British Isles won all five matches on the first day and finished 12½–2½ winners.

 The second event was held at Golf de Saint-Cloud in France on 2 and 3 October 1958, retaining the same format as in 1956.
 Britain used 11 players while the Rest of Europe used 12 as they had in 1956.
 The British Isles won four of the five foursomes on the first day and, although the Rest of Europe won four singles, Britain won comfortably, 10–5.
 In 1960 it was held at the Berkshire Golf Club on 3 and 4 September.
 With 12 players from the Rest of Europe attending, it was decided to extend the format to include six foursomes and twelve singles, all 12 in each team playing both days.
 Britain won the foursomes 5–1 and the singles 8–4 to win convincingly.